 Apart from the wasted hours, it’s virtually impossible to verify these details without software.
 Not to mention that international third parties have totally different data points and supplier risks to manage, leading to confusion and further roadblocks.

 Instead, automatic account validation platforms like Trustpair offer a better choice.
-Trustpair checks all banking information (even for international vendors) thanks to robust external data sources.
+Trustpair checks all banking information (even for international vendors) thanks to robust external data sources and secures your financial transactions.

 Learn more about how to prevent payment fraud in our latest fraud study!

-When do you need an ABA routing number?
+When do you need a routing number lookup?

 Routing numbers are codes that help to identify banking institutions in the United States.